-J.C.K. is founder of Cornelis Consulting Ltd and serves as a consultant to Apollo Therapeutics, AviadoBio, Orchard Therapeutics and Sangamo Therapeutics; he is an exemployee and equity stake holder of GSK and is on the scientific advisory board of Testavec.
+J.C.K. is founder of Cornelis Consulting Ltd. and serves as a consultant to Apollo Therapeutics, AviadoBio, Orchard Therapeutics, and Sangamo Therapeutics; he is an ex-employee and equity stake holder of GSK and is on the scientific advisory board of Testavec.
 He received no financial reward for his participation in this work.

-A.Dr.E. is a full time employee of GentiBio Inc and hold shares from Novartis Pharma AG.

-HJM and SL are full time employees and own stocks of Novartis Pharma AG.

-A.M.L. is an equity stake holder of GSK

-C.V. declares no competing interests

-A.Z. owns stock of F. Hoffmann - LaRoche Ltd.

-L.B. works for company XX and owns shares of XX and YY

-M.H.B is employed by cellvie AG, Zürich, Switzerland and am shareholder of cellvie AG

-R.B. declaress no competing interests

-T.Ca. serves as an advisor to Aavigen, Cimeio Therapeutics, Excision BioTherapeutics, GenCC, and Novo Nordisk, has a sponsored research collaboration with Cellectis, and holds several patents in the field of genome editing.

-H.C.J.E is a co-founder of Virion Therapeutics, Inc. She serves as a consultant to several Gene Therapy companies.
+A.D.R.E. is a full-time employee of GentiBio, Inc. and holds shares from Novartis Pharma AG.
+H.J.M. and S.L. are full-time employees and own stocks of Novartis Pharma AG.
+A.M.L. is an equity stake holder of GSK.
+C.V. declares no competing interests.
+A.Z. owns stock of F. Hoffmann-LaRoche Ltd. L.B. works for and owns shares of Nvelop Therapeutics.
+M.H.B. is employed by cellvie AG, Zürich, Switzerland, and a shareholder of cellvie AG.
+R.B. declares no competing interests.
+T.C. serves as an advisor to Aavigen, Cimeio Therapeutics, Excision BioTherapeutics, GenCC, and Novo Nordisk, has a sponsored research collaboration with Cellectis, and holds several patents in the field of genome editing.
+H.C.J.E. is a cofounder of Virion Therapeutics, Inc. She as a consultant to several Gene Therapy companies.
 R.G. a full-time employee of Protagene CGT GmbH, a CRO providing services such as integration site analysis to assess the biosafety of gene therapy vectors.

-G.G. is a scientific co-founder of Voyager Therapeutics, Adrenas Therapeutics, and Aspa Therapeutics, and holds equity in these companies.
+G.G. is a scientific cofounder of Voyager Therapeutics, Adrenas Therapeutics, and Aspa Therapeutics, and holds equity in these companies.
 G.G. is an inventor on patents with potential royalties licensed to Voyager Therapeutics, Aspa Therapeutics, and other biopharmaceutical companies.
 J.J.L. provides consultancy services for BlueWhale Bio.

-I.K. is a shareholder of Astra Zeneca
+I.K. is a shareholder of Astra Zeneca.
 T.A.L. is an employee of Pfizer.

-B.L.L. is on the following Scientific Advisory Boards: Avectas, Capstan (Chair), Immuneel, Immusoft, In8bio, Ori Biotech, Oxford Biomedica, ThermoFisher Pharma Services, UTC Therapeutics, Vycellix.
+B.L.L. is on the following Scientific Advisory Boards: Avectas, Capstan (Chair), Immuneel, Immusoft, In8bio, Ori Biotech, Oxford Biomedica, Thermo Fisher Pharma Services, UTC Therapeutics, Vycellix.
 Scientific Advisor: Kite.
 Past: Akron.
-B.L.L. is Co-Founder and equity holder: Tmunity Therapeutics (acquired by Kite), Capstan Therapeutics.
+B.L.L. is cofounder and equity holder: Tmunity Therapeutics

+(acquired by Kite), Capstan Therapeutics.
 B.L.L.
-Conflict of interest is managed in accordance with University of Pennsylvania policy and oversight.

-M.O. declares no competing interests

-D.M.P. works for Merck & Co., Inc., Boston, MA, USA and owns shares of Merck & Co., Inc. and AVROBIO, Inc.

-S.R. is Co-founder and CSO of Broken String Biosciences Ltd.

-D.E.S. is a consultant for Poseida Therapeutics and Biomarin Pharmaceuticals and receives licensing royalites from Spark Therapeutics.

-J.S. is a founder and equity holder in TwinStrand Biosciences Inc

-M.R. and A.S. support academic and industrial partners with work on preclinical assays IVIM and SAGA on a collaborative or fee-for-service basis.
-MR and AS hold a patent on the analytical process of SAGA (WO2017108598A1).

-MT is a Co-Founder and Director of TestAVec Ltd, spun-out from Brunel University and holds a patent concerning hInGetox 'Method for Testing a Gene Therapy Vector' IP number PCT/GB2018/051937 with several collaborative projects in safety for gene therapy.
+Conflict of interest is managed in accordance with the University of Pennsylvania policy and oversight.
+M.O. declares no competing interests.
+D.M.P. works for Merck & Co., Inc., Boston, MA, USA, and owns shares of Merck & Co., Inc. and AVROBIO, Inc. S.R. is cofounder and CSO of Broken String Biosciences Ltd. D.E.S. is a consultant for Poseida Therapeutics and Biomarin Pharmaceuticals and receives licensing royalties from Spark Therapeutics.
+J.S. is a founder and equity holder in TwinStrand Biosciences Inc. M.R. and A.S. support academic and industrial partners with work on preclinical assays IVIM and SAGA on a collaborative or feefor-service basis.
+M.R. and A.S. hold a patent on the analytical process of SAGA (WO2017108598A1).
+M.T. is a cofounder and Director of TestAVec Ltd., spun-out from Brunel University, and holds a patent concerning hInGetox "Method for Testing a Gene Therapy Vector" IP number PCT/GB2018/051937 with several collaborative projects in safety for gene therapy.

-Data and materials availability:

-Not applicable
+FUNDING INFORMATION

+This work did not receive any specific grant from funding agencies in the public, commercial, or not-forprofit sectors.
+The U.K. NC3Rs supported attendance costs for the EU and U.K.-based academic attendees and UKEMS provided bursaries for a number of the workshop attendees.
+NC3Rs hosted the workshop in London, March 2023.

+SUPPLEMENTARY MATERIAL

+Supplementary Data S1